 "Tyler - Tyler Banks.
 Let's ride!"

 I walked boldly up to the counter and tossed down two Poke Balls.
-"Heal 'em," I muttered with a snarl to the startled Nurse Joy.
+"Heal 'em," I told Nurse Joy.

 "I was told to give this to a young lady dressed all in black when she came in," Nurse Joy replied.